cardano-scaling/hydra/docs/monthly/2023-03-monthly.md

   run on mainnet, this is about safeguarding our users and preventing them from shooting themselves in the foot with a mainnet gun.
-That is why we [limited](https://github.com/input-output-hk/hydra/issues/762) the amount of ADA you can commit to a head on mainnet.
-Our smoke tests should be running on mainnet also, so we made sure to [return](https://github.com/input-output-hk/hydra/pull/770) the leftover funds back to our faucet.
+That is why we [limited](https://github.com/input-output-hk/hydra/issues/762) the amount of ada you can commit to a head on mainnet.
+Our smoke tests should be running on mainnet also so we made sure to [return](https://github.com/input-output-hk/hydra/pull/770) the leftover funds back to our faucet.
 There was also [work](https://github.com/input-output-hk/hydra/pull/775) on our CI that